lilicool/learngit/readme.txt

-  git is a version control system git is free software i love git git is a distrubuted versin control system git is free software
+  git is a version control system git is free software i am very love git git is a easy versin control system git is free software